 Christmas Kindness: Our Chance to Share the Love

 With just over 6wks to Christmas I thought that’s a good amount of time to spread that love!
 Our hearts are full at Christmas time!
 Full of love and the spirit of giving.
 Why not share the love and kindness just that little bit further?
 Let’s find ways to bring joy to those beyond our fold by showing them some Christmas kindness.
-Let’s spread the love and kindness this festive season!
+Let’s spread the love this festive season!
 Together we can come up with some fun and inspiring ways to share the joy.
 I have included some ideas in this blog, you will find some fun ideas to print out and stick up around your neighbourhood or school.
 Share them with your community!
 Then take action.
 Let’s make this a Christmas to remember!

 How can we show love and appreciation in our community?